open-contracting/infrastructure/docs/cost/ids/sustainability.md

 For each meeting:

-1. Publish the meeting details.
-Add a `Meeting` object to the `.lobbyingMeetings` array and set:
+1. Publish the meeting details:
+2. Add a `Meeting` object to the `.lobbyingMeetings` array and set:

-- `.id` incrementally
+   \- `.id` incrementally
-- `.date` to the date of the meeting
+   \- `.date` to the date of the meeting
-- `.address` to the address of the meeting
+   \- `.address` to the address of the meeting
-- `.numberOfParticipants` to the number of people present at the meeting
+   \- `.numberOfParticipants` to the number of people present at the meeting
-- `.publicOfficial.name` to the name of the person who was representing the organization at the meeting.
+   \- `.publicOffice.name` to the name of the person representing the public office present at the meeting
-- `.publicOfficial.organization` to the `.name` and `.id` of the organization the public official represents.
-These should match the organization's entry in the `parties` array
+   \- `.publicOffice.jobTitle` to the job title of the person representing the public office present at the meeting
-  ` `.publicOfficial.jobTitle`to the job title of the person named in`.name\`
+3. Get the `Organization` in `.parties` that represents the public office.
+If none exists yet, [add an organization](../common.md#add-an-organization).
+4. Set the meeting's `.publicOffice.organization` to the `.id` and `.name` of the organization.

-2. Publish the meeting minutes.
-Add a document, set its `.documentType` to 'minutes.lobbyingMeeting' and its `.url` to the URL at which the meeting minutes are available.
+5. Publish the meeting minutes.
+[Add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'minutes.lobbyingMeeting'.
 ```json
 {
   "lobbyingMeetings": [